seba-murillo/ascia/README.md

 Ascia is a C program used to split big files into several smaller ones, and join them again when necessary.

-A CLI program used to split big files into smaller ones, and join them back.
-Useful for when USB up to 256MB were still a thing

 ## Installation

 Simply use the makefile by typing: